Scholarships and Grants

-*Outside sources of federal and state aid such as Pell, NC Need Based Scholarship, will reduce the value of the Presidential Fellows Scholarship.
+*Outside sources of federal and state aid such as Pell, NC Need Based Scholarship, could reduce the value of the Academic Fellows Scholarship.

 Honors Music Scholarships are awarded based on a student’s performance from an on campus audition.
 The Music faculty selects recipients and shares them with the Financial Planning Office.
 Scholarships are renewed based on performance throughout the academic year.

 Marching Band Scholarships are awarded by the band director and shared with the Financial Planning Office.
 The award amount is $1000 and is based on participation in the band.

 The scholarships mentioned below have a separate application process are awarded based on specific criteria but can be on top of other academic scholarships.
 If you have further questions regarding these scholarships, please contact your admissions counselor.

 Baptist Leadership Scholarship is awarded to selected students who are members of North Carolina Baptist churches cooperating with the NC Baptist State Convention.
 The funds are awarded and provided by the NCBSC.
 A separate online application must be completed prior to April 1 (must reapply each year).

 Board of Minister’s Scholarship is awarded by a member of the Board of Ministers.
 The application must be submitted by May 1 to the Financial Planning Office.
 The award amount is $250 per year.

 Christian Service Organization is awarded to those students preparing for full time Christian vocational service.
 The application must be completed as well as the Free Application for Federal Student Aid (FAFSA).
 Award amounts vary from $1000 - $3000 depending upon the students demonstrated financial need as determined by the results of the (FAFSA).